eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 # Overview

-This document covers the core functionality of the ``iceoryx`` middleware and is intended to quickly get started to set up iceoryx applications.
+This document covers the core functionality of Eclipse iceoryx and is intended to quickly get started to set up iceoryx applications.
 It is no in-depth API documentation and while the API is still subject to changes, the basic concepts presented here will still apply.

 ## General

-To set up a collection of applications using iceoryx (an ``iceoryx system``), the applications need to initialize a runtime and create ``publishers`` and ``subscribers``.
-The publishers send data of a specific ``topic`` which can be received by subscribers of the same topic.
+To set up a collection of applications using iceoryx (an _iceoryx system_), the applications need to initialize a runtime and create _publishers_ and _subscribers_.
+The publishers send data of a specific _topic_ which can be received by subscribers of the same topic.
 To enable publishers to offer their topic and subscribers to subscribe to these offered topics, the middleware daemon, called ``RouDi``, must be running.

 For further information how iceoryx can be used see the [examples](../../../iceoryx_examples/README.md).
-The [conceptual-guide](../../conceptual-guide.md) provides additional information about the ``Shared Memory communication`` that lies at the heart of iceoryx.
+The [conceptual-guide](../../conceptual-guide.md) provides additional information about the _Shared Memory communication_ that lies at the heart of iceoryx.

 We now briefly define the main entities of an iceoryx system before showing how they are created and used by the iceoryx API.